About Sonnenberg Gardens & Mansion State Historic Park

 Path to Becoming a Public Park

 Shortly after Mrs. Thompson’s death in 1923, the site was purchased by the federal government and more than half of the estate became a Veteran’s Administration Hospital.
 Although patients tried to maintain the gardens, 50-years of neglect and vandalism took their toll on the property.
 Renovations of the entire estate began in 1972.
 This was made possible by a local grassroots citizen’s movement begun in 1966 to purchase, preserve and restore the formal estate and gardens.
 In 1972, President Richard Nixon signed into law a bill that transferred ownership of the estate from the VA to Sonnenberg Gardens and a new non-profit organization was born.
 Formal restoration began in 1973 and in May, Sonnenberg Gardens and Mansion opened its gates to the public for the first time.

 In 2004, the Board of Trustees began negotiations with the New York State Office of Parks, Recreation and Historic Preservation to purchase the grounds of the estate.
 In March 2006, the State of New York cleared $1.4 million of debt and left Sonnenberg $1.8 million in the Natural Heritage Trust for future renovations.
 In 2010-2012, that money and a Save America’s Treasures Grant restored the veranda, belvedere and the pergola in Sonnenberg’s Old-Fashioned Garden.
 The non-profit organization now operates under a five-year agreement with state parks.
 This agreement is currently in its second cycle to date.

-Sonnenberg Gardens and Mansion State Historic Park preserves, promotes and interprets the life, times, and legacy of Canandaigua’s Thompson Family Victorian Estate.
+Sonnenberg Gardens and Mansion preserves the living collection of nine historic gardens plus interprets and promotes the life, times and legacy of Canandaigua’s Thompson family estate.